London Market Report

 Greater London Area: Total Market Overview

-Across all communities included in the GLA, the median sale price to start the year was around $600K, up slightly from the prior quarter as well as year-over-year.
-A quick note on median versus average values.
-Median sale price, which reports the sale price of the middle-priced property in a group, is a more reliable metric than average sale price because it removes outlier transactions (i.e. properties that have sold for either a lot of money or have sold for next to nothing).
+Across all communities included in the GLA, the median sale price in the third quarter was $608K, down slightly from the prior quarter as well as year-over-year.
+A quick note on median versus average values: median sale price, which reports the sale price of the middle-priced property in a group, is a more reliable metric than average sale price because it removes outlier transactions (i.e. properties that have sold for either a lot of money or have sold for next to nothing).
 Outlier transactions skew the average from what it really should be, which is the price of the average, or mid-priced home, in a particular community.
-The same concept extends to selling times, with London's average days on market currently at 37 days while the median listing is selling around 22 days to start 2024.
+The same concept extends to selling times, with London's average days on market currently at 35 days while the median listing is selling around 24 days in the third quarter.

-Part of what drove London’s phenomenal price growth during the pandemic was its shortage of housing supply available for buyers.
+Part of what drove London’s staggering price growth during the pandemic was its shortage of housing supply available for buyers.
 To end the 2021 year, the Greater London Area had only 0.4 months of inventory, meaning that listed homes were selling in under two weeks on average.
 Without new homes hitting the market, London inventory would have disappeared in less than a month.
 When inventory levels are this low, prices have to rise on account of too many buyers bidding on too few properties.
 This leads to bidding wars and runaway prices which were consistent themes during the market peak in early 2022.
-Over the trailing 5 years, the GLA has been a tight sellers’ market, with an average of only one and a half months of resale inventory.
+Over the trailing 5 years, the GLA has been a tight sellers’ market, with 2 months of resale inventory.

 Most properties in the Greater London Area, about 3 out of 4, are detached homes.
-Detached homes in London, as expected, are more expensive than apartments and semi-detached properties, with median sale prices to end the year of $650K and $475K respectively.
-Over the past 5 years, detached homes in London have seen prices grow at a slightly slower pace than the apartment segment, which has nearly doubled in value since the first quarter of 2019.
-To end the year and continuing through the first quarter, both property types are taking around three weeks to sell with similar inventory levels.
+Detached homes in London, as expected, are more expensive than apartments and semi-detached properties, with median sale prices to end the year of $647K and $478K respectively.
+Over the past 5 years, detached homes in Greater London have seen prices grow at a slightly slower pace than the apartment segment, which has nearly doubled in value since the first quarter of 2019.
+During the third quarter, detached homes are selling 7 days faster than the apartment segment, with both property types taking longer to sell than they were a year ago.

 Community Overview